-Macdonald \cite{Mac88} conjectured, and Haiman proved \cite{Hai01} that the Schur coefficients of the modified Macdonald polynomials is in fact, a polynomial in $q$ and $t$ with nonnegative integer coefficients.
-These Schur coefficients are called the modified $(q,t)-$Kostka polynomials.
-Haiman's proof relies heavily on the geometry of the isospectral Hilbert scheme of $n$ points in the plane and does not give a combinatorial interpretation for the modified $(q,t)$-Koskta polynomials.
+Macdonald \cite{Mac88} conjectured, and Haiman proved \cite{Hai01}, that the Schur coefficients of the modified Macdonald polynomials are, in fact, polynomials in $q$ and $t$ with nonnegative integer coefficients.
+These Schur coefficients are called the modified $(q,t)$-Kostka polynomials.
+Haiman's proof relies heavily on the geometry of the isospectral Hilbert scheme of $n$ points in the plane and does not provide a combinatorial interpretation for the modified $(q,t)$-Kostka polynomials.

-We hope that Theorem~\ref{thm: second main, s-positivities} shed light on providing a combinatorial formula for the modified $(q,t)$-Kostka polynomials.
-In particular, motivated by recent result of Blasiak--Morse--Pun--Seelinger \cite{BMPS19}, we give a (2-)Schur expansion formula for the modified Macdonald polynomials of two-column shapes, which turns out to be equivalent to the Zabrocki's formula \cite{Zab98}.
-We also prove that the Schur expansion formula for the modified Macdonald polynomials of hook shapes given by Assaf \cite{Ass18} is consistent with Butler's conjecture (or Theorem~\ref{thm: second main, s-positivities}).
+We hope that Theorem~\ref{thm: second main, s-positivities} sheds light on providing a combinatorial formula for the modified $(q,t)$-Kostka polynomials.
+In particular, we describe the Schur expansion of $\I_{\mu,\nu}[X;q,t]$ for two neighboring hook shapes $\mu$ and $\nu$ (Corollary~\ref{cor: hook}), building upon Assaf's formula \cite{Ass18}..